steklobiz/furnace-sw-cpp/docs/architecture.md

 ## 8. UI

-The UI is separate from Furnace.

-The UI sends commands to the application/Furnace and reads application state.
+The UI provides operator interaction with the application.

-The UI must not implement thermal process logic.
+The UI is separate from Furnace and does not implement thermal process logic.

-### UI States

-The current UI states are:

-- Main
-- Monitor
-- ProfileSelect
+The UI:

+- presents application and furnace state
-- Result
+- sends operator commands
+- maintains UI navigation state
+- reacts to important Furnace state changes

 ### UI FSM

-The current UI FSM implementation is temporary.

-The target implementation uses the table-driven `core::Fsm` architecture.
+The UI uses the table-driven `core::Fsm` architecture.

 State + Event
       ↓
-transition table
+state handler
       ↓
 next state
       ↓
-enter / handler / exit
+enter / exit

+Normal UI navigation is event-driven.

+External application conditions may cause a direct state transition when the transition does not belong to a particular UI state.

+For example, when Furnace reaches a terminal state such as Finished or Stopped, the UI transitions to a Result state.

+### UI Data

+The UI exposes application data through page-specific data structures.

+Live data is updated while required by the active UI state.
+Completed operations may be captured as a result snapshot for later presentation.

+The UI does not access hardware directly and does not contain thermal process logic.

+### UI Implementations

+The application UI is independent of the presentation layer.

+Current presentation implementations include:

+- TUI — PC development interface
+- DWIN — target display interface

+Both use the same UI state and application data model.

 ## 9. Diagnostics